CurrentWare v8.0.1 is here! Read the release blog to learn more.

 If an employee is suspected of putting off their jobs in favor of browsing the web an employer may decide to review their internet browsing history for evidence of wrong-doing.

-Unfortunately, without a dedicated internet monitoring tool an employee can hide their past browsing history by using private browsing modes such as Incognito Mode On Google Chrome, Private Browsing On Mozilla Firefox, and InPrivate Browsing Window On Internet Explorer.
+Unfortunately, without a dedicated internet monitoring tool an employee can hide their past browsing history by using private browsing modes such as Incognito Mode on Google Chrome, Private Browsing on Mozilla Firefox, and InPrivate Browsing Window on Internet Explorer.

 With a dedicated monitoring tool supervisors will have access to employee browsing history even if the employee uses private browsing or deletes their browsing history.